pltod/javascript-applications/technical-level/programming-model/programming-styles/oop/README.md

-* JavaScript OOP explanation on abstract level
+# JavaScript OOP explanation on abstract level

 ![](https://github.com/pltod/javascript-applications/blob/master/images/js-oop.png)

-There is a little change in terminology
+Terminology used differs from the one used in the spec:

 > factories are actually constructor functions